 Updating Registration Information.

-When there is a change to the information registrants have submitted pursuant to section 95830(c)(1)(A)-(E) and (I), (c)(4), (c)(5), or (c)(6)(B), registrants must update the registration information within 30 calendar days of the change.
-When there is a change to the information registrants have submitted pursuant to section 95830(c)(1)(J), registrants must update the registration information within one year of the change.
+When there is a change to the information registrants have submitted pursuant to section 95830(c)(1)(A)-(D), (I), (J), (L), (M), and (N); (c)(4); (c)(5); or (c)(6)(B), registrants must update the registration information within 30 calendar days of the change.
+When there is a change to the information that a registrant’s Consultant or Advisor submitted pursuant to section 95914(c)(3)(C), both the registrant and the Consultant or Advisor must update their information within 30 calendar days of the change.

 Updates of information on corporate associations provided pursuant to section 95830(c)(1)(G) must be updated on the schedule contained in section 95833(e).
 An entity qualifying as a voluntarily associated entity under section 95814(a)(1)(B) that did not complete the disclosure required by section 95830(c)(1)(G) at the time of registration may choose to complete that disclosure at any time; such an entity will only be allowed to hold allowances upon approval of the disclosure by the Executive Officer.

-Updates of information on Cap-and-Trade Consultants or Advisors provided pursuant to section 95830(c)(1)(L) must be updated per the schedule contained in section 95923(c).
+Updates of information on Cap-and-Invest Consultants or Advisors provided pursuant to section 95830(c)(1)(L) must be updated per the schedule contained in section 95923(c).

 An entity that fails to update registration information by the applicable deadline may be subject to the restriction or revocation of its tracking system accounts pursuant to section 95921(g)(3).

+When there is a change to the government-issued taxpayer or Employer Identification Number or U.S. Federal Tax Employer Identification Number submitted pursuant to section 95830(c)(1)(E), a registrant must re-register for a new tracking system account and cannot maintain the same tracking system account identification number.

+Signatures and dates on any forms and any attestations submitted pursuant to this article must be 180 days old or newer.
+Any new materials accompanied with attestations submitted pursuant to section 95832(a) dated more than 180 days old will be rejected.

 Information Confidentiality.
 The following information collected about individuals during the registration process will be treated as confidential by the Executive Officer and the accounts administrator to the extent possible, except as needed in the course of oversight, investigation, enforcement and prosecution:

 Information collected pursuant to section 95830(c)(1)(B), (C), (J) and (L);